castironclay/cf_tf/README.md

 # Cloudflare Tunnel
-Manage Cloudflare Zero-Trust tunnels from the CLI
+Manage Cloudflare Zero-Trust tunnels from the CLI.
+Slowly refactoring this to Textual
 ## Requirement
 - Cloudfare account
 - Python3.12